Timber pergola walkway with white lattice trellis and climbing roses

 First SWMS Free — No Credit Card

 Construction, erection, and installation of timber and steel pergolas, gazebos, carports, and outdoor shade structures classified as NCC Class 10a non-habitable buildings.
-Covers excavation and footing installation (post holes 600–1,200 mm depth requiring Before You Dig Australia notification), concrete mixing and pouring for footings (minimum 32 MPa compressive strength per AS 3600:2018), post erection and bracing, beam and rafter installation at heights of 2.4–3.6 m (triggering WHS fall protection requirements above 2 m — falls from height are the second-highest cause of construction fatalities in Australia, with a 71 % increase in fatal falls since 2022), power tool operation (circular saws responsible for ~50,000 hand injuries nationally per year; nail gun ricochets are the leading cause of eye injuries in residential construction), manual handling of heavy timber beams and steel members, treated timber hazards (CCA-treated timber contains arsenic compounds — cutting generates toxic dust requiring respiratory protection), electrical hazards from power tools and proximity to overhead powerlines, noise exposure, and UV/heat stress (86 % of construction workers exposed to hazardous solar UV levels).
-Design compliant with AS 1684 series for timber-framed construction.
+Covers excavation and footing installation (post holes 600–1,200 mm depth requiring Before You Dig Australia notification), concrete mixing and pouring for footings (minimum 32 MPa compressive strength designed to support compliance with AS 3600:2025), post erection and bracing, beam and rafter installation at heights of 2.4–3.6 m (triggering WHS fall protection requirements above 2 m — falls from height are the second-highest contributor to worker fatalities in Australia, with 29 fatal falls in 2023 — a ~71 % increase on the previous year per Safe Work Australia Key WHS Statistics), power tool operation (circular saws responsible for an estimated tens of thousands of hand injuries nationally per year; nail gun ricochets are a leading cause of eye injuries in residential construction), manual handling of heavy timber beams and steel members, treated timber hazards (CCA-treated timber contains arsenic compounds — cutting generates toxic dust requiring respiratory protection), electrical hazards from power tools and proximity to overhead powerlines, noise exposure, and UV/heat stress (86 % of construction workers exposed to hazardous solar UV levels per the Australian Workplace Exposure Study).
+Design is designed to support compliance with AS 1684.2:2021 (non-cyclonic) or AS 1684.3:2010 (cyclonic) for timber-framed construction.
 Building permit requirements vary by state — typically triggered above 2.4–3.6 m height or 15–25 m² floor area.
 Pre-filled hazards, controls, and risk ratings.

 70+ templatesPDF & DOCXAustralian WHS